 Microbiology 496 (a two-unit course) is required of all microbiology majors.
 The purpose of this course is to have students explore a "microbiological" topic of their choice, based on current research publications.
 MICROM 496 is also a writing course and is intended as an exercise in good scientific writing.
 Normally students take this course after they have had some exposure to microbiology enabling them to decide which areas in microbiology are of the most interest to them.
 Students are assigned a grade for MICROM 496, and microbiology majors are required to have a grade of at least 1.8.

-Spring Quarter MICROM 496 Library Research Workshop will be held at 4PM on Wednesday October 4th in K-350
+Winter Quarter MICROM 496 Library Research Workshop will be held at 4PM on Tuesday January 9th in K-350

 Departmental honors students: Departmental honors students should register for MICROM 495 (Honors Undergraduate Research) as well as MICROM 496.
 For these students credit for MICROM 495 will be given only upon submission and approval of the MICROM 496 paper (completion of the research project).
 In this case, the format of the report should be similar to that used in writing up a research paper for publication (Abstract, Introduction, Materials and Methods, Results, and Discussion).
 Reports will be reviewed by one additional faculty member recommended by the faculty research mentor.
 Both reviewers must concur that the student merits credit for both 495 and 496.